BlogDetection

 Default rulesets page you for everything.
 Tune Falco to the syscalls that matter and route the rest to a dashboard.

 Falco watches the kernel's syscall stream and fires when something matches a rule — a shell in a container, a write under /etc, an outbound connection from a database pod.
-The problem isn't detection; it's that the default ruleset alerts on so much benign activity that the real signal drowns.
+The problem is not detection; it is that the default ruleset alerts on so much benign activity that the real signal drowns.
 A pager that cries wolf gets muted, and a muted detector is no detector at all.
+Tuning is not optional — it is the difference between runtime security and runtime spam.

 bash — falcolive